The best apps for writers

-A highly regarded option for long-form work and built with this intent in mind, Scrivener is somewhat of a powerhouse when it comes to word processing.
-Authors are treated to writing statistics which can track progress towards daily word count goals, a large array of templates, a corkboard view to visually aid writers with storyboarding and numerous exporting options.
+A highly regarded option for long-form work and built with this intent in mind, Scrivener is something of a powerhouse when it comes to word processing.
+Authors are treated to writing statistics that can track progress towards daily word count goals, a large array of templates, a cork board view to visually aid writers with storyboarding and numerous exporting options.

 Scrivener is also famed for its comprehensive array of keyboard shortcuts designed to help experienced users navigate through the program even faster.

 Storyist is a full-featured word processor geared towards novelists and screenwriters.
 Boasting a built-in style editor allowing users to customise their manuscripts to taste, the program also comes loaded with an array of common manuscript and screenplay templates.
 Its flexible outlining tools provide writers with a high-level view of their story, and index cards with story notes can be displayed next to manuscripts while writing.
 Storyist can import Final Draft FDX scripts, making collaboration with screenwriters simple, and offers book-editing features that can turn manuscripts into print-ready PDFs.

 Storyist offers a free trial, but unfortunately for Windows users, only MacOS and iOS editions of the app are available.